friedcpu/fried-homebox-label-service/README.md

 # fried-homebox-label-service
+> [!WARNING]
+> This project was vibe coded with AI assistance.
+It works, but the code may not be production quality.
+Use at your own risk.
 An external label service for [Homebox](https://homebox.software) inventory management.
 Generates landscape PNG labels for Brother QL label printers, with a large QR code on the left and the location name and domain centered on the right.

 ![Label example](example.png)